 I wanted to share these detailed “before” pictures to give an idea of just how bad an old sash window can LOOK while still being perfectly salvageable.
 It makes me sad that so many buyers of old houses will immediately have the original windows ripped out and replaced!
 ALL of the 15 windows in our house are original, including nearly every pane of gorgeous, wavy glass.
 I consider the old windows an asset that add to the value of the house as an historic structure.

 The parts that comprise a traditional sash window are incredibly simple, making them easy to repair.
 There are no plastic parts, no fragile bits to snap or break, the wood is old-growth and rock-solid, and if you take care of them, they truly will last for hundreds (!) of years.
 Replacement windows, on the other hand, seldom have a life span beyond 10-25 years.
 With proper insulation and a good storm window in place, old windows are very nearly as energy-efficient as new ones, too.
 We have seen a HUGE difference in our energy costs since I started repairing the windows last summer.

 I won’t bore you with a bunch of “during” shots, but i wanted to share this one so you can see what a huge improvement just removing all of the gunked-up old caulk and peeling paint can make.
 It’s tedious work, to be sure, but it’s also very satisfying.

-Here’s the finished window (click the bottom photo to see the whole thing)!
+Here’s the finished window!
 Amazing difference, right?
 Eventually I’ll have to access it from the outside to properly insulate around the frame (and to repaint the exterior side, which is a whole OTHER project), but for now, it’s like a new (old) window.